StephenTaf/Modern-Search-Engines-Project/README.md

 ### Prerequisites

 **Required Dataset**
-You need a crawled dataset stored in a DuckDB file named `crawlerDb_sbert.duckdb` (default).
+You need a crawled dataset stored in a DuckDB file named `crawlerDB.db` (default).
 This file should contain a `urlsDB` table with at least the following fields:
 - `id` - Unique document identifier
 - `url` - Source URL of the document
 - `title` - Document title